mirstack/redsync/README.md

 ## Hacking

 If you wanna hack on `redsync` just clone the repo and play with the code.

+### Testing

-You can run tests with `test` target:
+You can run tests with `test` target, but before you must start local redis server on default port `6379`.
+When your server is up, run the following command:

     $ make test